Glossary of shipping terms

 FCT – Fiata forwarder certificate of transport

-Transport document issued by the freight forwarder.
+Transport document issued by the shipper.

 Feeder